Alberta Lien Searches, Debtor Searches and Corporate Name Searches

-A lien search determines if there are any registrations for specific serial numbered goods.
-It’s always a good idea to do a lien search before you purchase or accept as collateral any property of significant value.
-You wouldn’t want to be out of pocket thousands of dollars (or worse, owe the bank) for property which another party has a prior lien registered against.
+A lien search determines if someone has legal claim to property.
+For example, you might buy a used car from someone but it turns out that the seller borrowed money from the bank to buy that vehicle.
+Until the loan is repaid and the bank discharges the lien, the seller can’t legally transfer ownership of that vehicle to you.
+For that reason, it’s always a good idea to do a lien search before you purchase or accept as collateral any property of significant value.
+You don’t want to be out of pocket thousands of dollars (or worse, owe the bank) for property which another party has a prior lien registered against.

 In order to search for liens against property, you will need the serial number/VIN.
 You can search for liens against aircraft, boat, mobile homes, motor vehicles, outboard motors for a boat, off-road vehicles and trailers.